seanwhs/Tutorials/NextJS/Build-a-Blogsite-with-nextJS16-and-Sanity/Part24-Observability.md

 Is it still happening?
 ```

-If you cannot answer these questions:
+If you cannot answer these questions, then:

 ```text
 You do not control
 your software.
 ```

----
+You are operating a black box.

+***

 # Software Is Invisible